dotnet/msbuild/Documentation/specs/runtime-configuration-file.md

 ## Opt-In Compilation Data

 Some of the sections in the `.deps.json` file contain data used for runtime compilation.
 This data is not provided in the file by default.
-Instead, a project.json setting `preserveCompilationContext` must be set to true in order to ensure this data is added.
-Without this setting, the `compilationOptions` will not be present in the file, and the `targets` section will contain only the runtime target.
+Instead, an MSBuild property `PreserveCompilationContext` must be set to `true` (typically in the project file) in order to ensure this data is added.
+Without this setting, the `compilationOptions` will not be present in the file, and the `targets` section will contain only the runtime dependencies.
+Note that ASP.NET projects (those using `Microsoft.NET.Sdk.Web` SDK) has this property set to `true` by default.

 ## Framework-dependent Deployment Model